schmidsi/melon-reporting/docs/01-strategy/README.md

 ### Evaluate

-Testing & discussing the prototype with the stake holders and test users give us valuable insights for the further development.
+Testing & discussing the prototype with the stakeholders and test users give us valuable insights for the further development.

 **Deadline**: 22.6.2018